PhD in Financial Economics

 A Master’s Degree (or equivalent) in business or a related field with a minimum B+ average is normally required.

 The School of Business & Economics requires that all applicants submit scores obtained on the Graduate Management Admission Test (GMAT).
 GMAT test scores of at least 85 percentile (generally a score of at least 650) are standard.
-Equivalent Graduate Record Examinations (GRE) scores will be accepted (generally, a composite score of at least 1100) when appropriate.
+Equivalent Graduate Record Examinations (GRE) scores will be accepted, generally a composite score of at least 305 (1100 pre-Aug 2011) when appropriate.

 Applicants whose first language is not English, and who have not completed an undergraduate or graduate degree at an institution where English is the language of instruction, must furnish evidence of proficiency in English prior to admission.
 Normally, this evidence is an acceptable score on one of the following: TOEFL, IELTS, CAEL Assessment.
 For more information, please refer to the English Proficiency Requirements.